“We get nudged back onto our life’s intended path, no matter which way we turn.” – CJ Zahner in a moment of inept optimism.

 Jody, the culprit, sinks into her shoulders.

 “You weasel,” Everett says.
-He hasn’t a care in the world that my trash is smoking, and the smell of marihuana is permeating the neighborhood.
+He hasn’t a care in the world about my smoking trash or the smell of marijuana permeating the neighborhood.
 He thinks only of the waste.
 “I said I’d finish that for you.”

 “You’d had enough.
 We all did.
-Ellie’s stoned, Nikki’s white as paper, and your pupils are dilated,” Jody tells him.
+Ellie’s face is black, Nikki’s is as white as an egg, and your pupils are grossly dilated,” Jody tells him.

 She’s right on all counts.
-Ellie’s raccoon face is cemented on her skin, I don’t feel well, and Evy’s green eyes look like two plump olives with gigantic pits.
+Ellie’s raccoon face has cemented on her skin, I don’t feel well, and Evy’s green eyes look like two plump olives with gigantic pits.

 I break into another unbecoming, belly-jiggling laugh.
 Furgy barks more aggressively.
 But not at the trash.
 She’s woofing at me.
 I try to pat her head, but she’s jumping around uncontrollably.